tryton/tryton/trytond/doc/tutorial/module/setup.rst

    test_with_scenario []:

 .. note::
-   The version number must use the same two first numbers as the Tryton series wanted.
+   The version number ``x.y`` must use the same two first numbers as the Tryton series wanted.

 Install module
 --------------